joshrp/moonlight-docs/Setup-Guide.md

 You can rename the remote desktop entry using the edit button.
 When you click this entry, you will see your full desktop where you can run whatever you want.

-## Getting help
+## Troubleshooting

+See our [dedicated troubleshooting wiki page](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting) for detailed steps for resolving a variety of issues.

-If the information on this wiki doesn't help you, you can join our [Discord server](https://discord.gg/MySTSdq) to get help from the developers and the community.
+If the information on the wiki doesn't help you, you can join our [Discord server](https://discord.gg/MySTSdq) to get help from the developers and the community.
 This is the recommended way to get the fastest help, since many people can answer your questions.

 If you don't want to use Discord, you can email info@moonlight-stream.com but be aware that responses may be delayed, since this only goes to core developers.
 Please ensure you include all necessary information, including GeForce Experience and driver versions, specifications of your client device, streaming settings, etc.